 Most class time is spent actually making things or helping others make them.
-I go over parts of the textbook to introduce activities, but there is lots more in the book that we will assume you have read.
+I go over parts of the textbook to introduce activities, but there is a lot more in the book that we will assume you have read, and on which you will be tested.